shekkanen/LLMPack/README.md

 ### Introduction
-LLMPack is an open-source project that explores innovative data compression methods using AI-models.
-This project leverages the advanced generative capabilities of LLMs to encode substantial data volumes into concise prompts accompanied by seeds, facilitating significant data compression and efficient data transfer.
-The initiative aims to refine, develop, and standardize LLM-based data encoding and decoding, pushing beyond the limits of conventional data compression techniques.
+LLMPack is an open-source project that explores innovative methods of data compression using AI models.
+This project leverages the advanced generative capabilities of these models to encode substantial data volumes into concise prompts accompanied by seeds, facilitating significant data compression and efficient data transfer.
+The initiative aims to refine, develop, and standardize AI-model-based data encoding and decoding, pushing beyond the limits of conventional data compression techniques.

 ### Concept
-The principal concept of LLMPack is to utilize LLMs for encoding raw data into structured prompts that are decoded back to their original form or a close approximation thereof.
-This process relies on the sophisticated natural language processing capabilities of models such as GPT-3 or BERT, which are adept at generating and interpreting detailed text from minimal inputs.
+The principal concept of LLMPack is to utilize AI-models for encoding raw data into structured prompts that are decoded back to their original form or a close approximation thereof.

 ### Workflow
 The workflow of LLMPack includes several key stages: